Apostrophes for the Plurals of Abbreviations and Awkward Plurals

-Assist your ReaderThe advantage of using an apostrophe is that the abbreviation, letter, or number is instantly recognisable.
-However, apostrophes can also be used to show a plural, it could lead to ambiguity because apostrophes are mostly used to show possession (e.g., the dog's bone) or in contractions (e.g., the dog's eaten the bone).
+Assist your ReaderThe advantage of using an apostrophe is that the abbreviation, letter, or number is instantly recognizable.
+However, when an apostrophe is used to show a plural, it could lead to ambiguity because apostrophes are mostly used to show possession (e.g., the dog's bone) or in contractions (e.g., the dog's eaten the bone).
 Look at these examples:

 You should only use an apostrophe in the plural of an abbreviation, a letter, or a number to assist your reader.